clintjb/clintjb-github.io/_posts/2018/2018-04-06-weave-post.md

 	<img src="/images/posts/2018/weave-3.jpg">
 </figure>

-Our unique selling point was that we were the first to market with an interface that's totally different to current platforms.
-This interface would serve as a strong "novelty" factor and by ensuring higher quality content people would enjoy exploring through in short bursts.
+Our unique difference was that we were the first to market with an interface that's totally different to current platforms.
+This interface would serve as a strong novelty factor and by ensuring higher quality content people would enjoy exploring through in short bursts.
 By nature, the platform was designed for short term interaction/entertainment - perfectly suited to 15-25 year olds.
 <br>
 <iframe src="https://player.vimeo.com/video/141699064?autoplay=0&title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <br>